1. Do you make slipcovers? How do I get a slipcover made by you?

 4. Do you have fabric or do I need to supply it?

 Yes, I do have fabric that you can use.
 However, you may also supply it as well.
 Fabric and labor charges are itemized separately so you can pick and choose which way you'd like to proceed.
-I've written a blog on where to find great fabric (here).
-I also have many to choose from at great prices ($10/yard for cotton, $16/yard for medium weight linen).
+I carry 100% linen in about 50 different weights and colors.
 I also have accounts with P. Kauffman and Covington if your budget isn't a concern and we are needing lots of yardage.You can see all of the colors available here in my studio.
-Just give me a call so we can set up an appointment.5.
+I can also ship swatches to you so you can see them in person.5.
 Should I wash the fabric?
 How do I clean slipcovers?
 How do I keep them from shrinking?

 "Real life" living with kids, pets, snacking on the sofa, etc. is just something I've come to accept.
 For me, the biggest advantage of having slipcovers is the ability to take them off and throw them in the washing machine.
 I encourage all of my clients to plan on cleaning them that way as well... and with that...you must pre-wash your fabric.
 To really get the fabric to shrink as much as it can, I like to use hot water in the washer and high heat in the dryer.
 It's a pain to take this step, after all who wants to spend time and resources dealing with yards and yards of fabric getting through the laundry.
-This allows any shrinkage to happen prior to cutting, thus keeping your custom fit slipcovers from being too small after their first trip to the laundry in your home.
-Do it yourself or have me do it for you for an additional fee.
-You'll be SO happy you did!6.
+However, this allows any shrinkage to happen prior to cutting, thus keeping your custom fit slipcovers from being too small after their first trip to the laundry in your home.
+If you are buying the fabric from me, price includes me doing the prewash/dry/iron for you.6.
 What does it cost to slipcover my _____________?